-- Regional decision-making should optimize the region's transportation system regardless of funding sources, type of funding or boundaries. - Principles should also recognize that each entity is accountable to its own board, council or minister.
+- Recognize that the needs of the regional traveller should be prioritized over operational considerations. - Regional decision-making should optimize the GTHA's transportation system regardless of funding sources, type of funding or jurisdictional boundaries. - Principles should also recognize that each entity is accountable to its own board, council or minister.
 However, the implementation of the RTP will benefit from a broad view of regional issues, incorporating the needs of both local and regional travellers, as well as the needs of both established and growing communities.

-- Integrated approaches to planning, building, operating and funding transit projects that cross municipal boundaries; - Alignment between transit agencies and transportation and planning departments on local roads, priorities, interests and understandings; - Clear lines of responsibility and accountability for projects; - Willingness by all parties to consider new processes for working together; - Channels for effective communication and coordination among stakeholders; - Forums for intensive coordination to deliver maximum benefits to regional customers; - Involvement of the private sector and non-governmental organizations in leading initiatives; - Leadership to implement the policy framework of the Growth Plan and to steer joint development partnerships;

-- Facilitation of public institutions to respond to the demands of an expansive capital program; and - Keeping up with rapid change by sharing knowledge and best practices.
+- Always considering impacts and benefits to customers, and engaging the public meaningfully. - Integrated approaches to planning, building, operating and funding transit projects that cross municipal boundaries. - Alignment between transit agencies and transportation and planning departments on local roads, priorities, interests and understandings. - Clear lines of responsibility and accountability for projects. - Willingness by all parties to consider new processes for working together. - Channels for effective communication and coordination among stakeholders. - Forums for intensive coordination to deliver maximum benefits to regional customers. - Involvement of the private sector and non-governmental organizations in leading initiatives. - Leadership to implement the policy framework of the Growth Plan and to steer joint development partnerships. - Facilitation of public institutions to respond to the demands of an expansive capital program. - Keeping up with rapid change by sharing knowledge and best practices. - Valuing Design Excellence as a core success factor for the regional customer experience.